ddutt/cloud-native-data-center-networking/README.md

 ![Book Cover](./cdcn-cover.jpeg)

-The github repo is not fully done yet, though a large portion of it is operational.
-I discuss what is working and what is not towards the end of this README.

 All my code has been tested on a Ubuntu laptop running either 18.04 or 19.04.
 If you experience an issue, please file a ticket and I'll do what I can to help, no promises.
 If you send me a fix via a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), I'll be grateful and incorporate the fix as quickly as I can.

 ## Software Used